NSCoder/Joybox-Documentation/documentation/director/index.markdown

 Joybox.director.stop_animation
 ```

-[note This method is usually used when a interruption happen, like a phone call, text message or going to background.]
+[note This method is usually used when an interruption happen, like a phone call, text message or going to background.]

 ### Purge Cached Data
 Destroys all the cached information of the game: